Frequently Asked Questions from National Archives Callers

 The National Archives in Washington, DC, is located at 700 Pennsylvania Avenue, NW, between 7th and 9th Streets.

 - The research entrance to the building is on Pennsylvania Avenue.
-Research hours are 9 a.m. to 5 p.m., Monday through Saturday.
-Research rooms are closed on Sundays and Federal holidays.
+Our research room hours are Monday to Friday, from 8:45 a.m. to 5:45 p.m.
+Closed Saturday, Sundays, and Federal Holidays.